godotengine/godot-docs/classes/class_camera.rst

 - :ref:`Vector2<class_vector2>`  **unproject_position**  **(** :ref:`Vector3<class_vector3>` world_point  **)** const

-Return how a 3D point in worldpsace maps to a 2D coordinate in the :ref:`Viewport<class_viewport>` rectangle.
+Return how a 3D point in worldspace maps to a 2D coordinate in the :ref:`Viewport<class_viewport>` rectangle.

 .. _class_Camera_is_position_behind: